• Overview

 1. What are the Transportation Authority of Marin (TAM) project goals for the US 101/I-580 Multi-Modal and Local Access Improvement project?

-The four alternative concepts (2, 3A, 3B Modified, and 6) have been specifically selected to achieve these project goals:
+The three alternative concepts (2, 3A, and 7) have been specifically selected to achieve these project goals:

 1. Build a new freeway-to-freeway connection between northbound US 101 and eastbound I-580 to improve connectivity and traffic flow for local and regional traffic.